azuredevcollege/trainingdays/day3/challenges/challenge-bo-1.md

 ### Alter App Configuration/Settings

-We will **reuse the Web Apps for Contacts and Resource**s as well as the Azure Function for image manipulation we created yesterday.
+We will **reuse the Web Apps for Contacts and Resources** as well as the Azure Function for image manipulation we created yesterday.
 So, first we will adjust the App Configuration for each of the services.

-> Use a second window to be able to switch back and forth.
+> Use a second window/tab to be able to switch back and forth.

 Azure Web App for **Contacts Service**: